ImperialCollegeLondon/dcw-hash-of-sets/README.md

-As an aside, the summarisetests utility here is worth installing into your TOOLDIR/bin - type make install to do that.
+6. Note that the summarisetests utility here is worth installing into your TOOLDIR/bin - type make install to do that.